-- 127. A requirement to steward assemblies should never be imposed.
+165. A requirement to steward assemblies should never be imposed though the organizers are entitled to have recourse to stewards.
 'Stewards' and 'marshals' (the terms are often used interchangeably) are individuals who assist the organiser in facilitating an assembly.
-Stewards typically work in cooperation with assembly organizers to facilitate the event and to help ensure compliance with any lawfully imposed restrictions.
+317 Stewards typically work in cooperation with assembly organizers to facilitate the event and to help ensure compliance with any lawfully imposed restrictions.
 Their primary role is to guide, orient, explain, and give information to assembly participants, as well as to identify potential risks and hazards before and during an assembly.
-However, the State is under a positive obligation to provide adequately resourced policing arrangements and stewards should not be regarded as a substitute for an adequate presence of law enforcement personnel, which bear overall responsibility for maintaining public order.
-Stewarding can help reduce the need for a heavy police presence at large or more controversial public assemblies, but this should never be an obligation on assembly organizers. - 128.
-No legal obligation to employ commercial stewards.
+Organizers should be free to hire stewards to ensure the peacefulness of an event.
+Stewarding can help reduce the need for a heavy police presence at large or more controversial public assemblies.
+However, stewards should not be regarded as a substitute for an adequate presence of law enforcement personnel, as the State remains under a positive obligation to provide adequately resourced policing arrangements if there is sufficient evidence that the stewards alone are not able to maintain public order.

+166. No legal obligation to employ commercial stewards.
 In some jurisdictions, it is commonplace for professional stewards or private security firms to be contracted and paid to provide stewarding for assemblies.
 However, there should be no legal obligation requiring organisers to pay for stewarding or security arrangements.
 Overall, private security arrangements should never absolve the State from the duty to facilitate an assembly and make appropriate arrangements for policing such gatherings.
 In particular, the holding of assemblies should never be made contingent on the ability of organizers or participants to hire stewards, as this would constitute an excessive interference with their freedom of peaceful assembly (and would essentially curtail the organization of assemblies by those unable to pay).
-While there is a practice of sharing costs for security in the case of some non-expressive mass events (e.g. commercial concerts, football matches or other commercial activities), these are born out of the specific character of such events.
+318 While there is a practice of sharing costs for security in the case of some non-expressive mass events (e.g. commercial concerts, football matches or other commercial activities), these are born out of the specific character of such events.
 Generally, law enforcement agencies should work in partnership with event stewards, and each must have a clear understanding of their respective roles.

-Human Rights-based Approach to Policing Assemblies
+A Human Rights-based Approach to Policing Assemblies